 Consult French government recommendations to learn more about travel and health measures in place.

-For recommendations updated in real time concerning measures taken within French territory, consult the Government / Coronavirus info site.
+For more details on the measures taken on French territory, consult the Government / Coronavirus Info site .

 Other measures and restrictions

 Gatherings, meetings or activities on public roads bringing together more than 10 people simultaneously are prohibited.

 The consumption of alcohol on public roads is prohibited.

 The obligation to wear a mask outdoors was lifted on 17 June, with some exceptions such as in crowds, queues, market and stadiums.
 However, it is compulsory in public spaces in certain areas, by decision of the prefects.
 These areas are indicated by signs or posters.

 Since 9 August, in places where a health pass is required, wearing a mask is no longer compulsory.
 However, the organiser, the operator and the prefect have the possibility to make it compulsory.

 A fine of €135 will be charged in the event of non-compliance with wearing a mask in the places concerned, up to €3,750 in the event of a repeat offence.